JSON-LD Generator

 JSON-LD (JSON for Linking Data) is a structured data format that uses the Schema.org vocabulary to describe the meaning of your web pages to search engines.
 It's the format Google, Bing, and others officially recommend - you just drop a <script type="application/ld+json"> block into your HTML.

-The six schemas supported here
+The seven schemas supported here

 How to validate